karanheera/AI-Story-Generator-using-GPT2/README.md

 ### Prerequisites

 To run this project locally, you need to have Python installed on your system.
-Then, install the required dependencies listed in the `requirements.txt` file.
+Then, install the required dependencies listed in the `requirement.txt` file.

 ### Steps to Install and Run Locally: